NardJ/esp8266-C64/README.md

 5. Set WIFI_MODE in line 37 to use host/client mode
 6. Create secret.sh file with two lines: #define STASSID "Your SSID" #define STAPSK "Your password"
 7. Upload the ino file to the esp8266
-8. This sketch will create a free WiFi-AP named STASSID or will connect to your wifi router, the IP will be on the serial monitor
+8. This sketch will create a free WiFi-AP named STASSID or connect to your wifi router, the IP will be on the serial monitor
 10. Enjoy...

 ### Have fun